SrividyaTirumala123/Developing-Mitigation-Strategies-On-Climate-Change-Data/README.md

-# Climate Change Mitigation Strategies
+# Analysis of Climate Data for Mitigation Strategies

 This project visualizes two important strategies for mitigating climate change: